Skip to content

 Kernels / Functions

-The interface for host functions or device kernel functions is the same.
-Proteus leverage function attributes and specifically the annotate attribute, which allows generic information to be attached on a function, be it a host function or a kernel set to launch on a GPU device.
+The interface for host functions and device kernel functions is the same.
+Proteus relies on function attributes —specifically the annotate attribute — which allows metadata to be attached to any function, whether it runs on the CPU or as a GPU kernel.

 Host